Kontsevich spaces of rational curves on Fano hypersurfaces: -levelness and -layeredness

 Thus, it remains to bound the codimension of the space of hypersurfaces with a sharp point.
 By considering the natural projection map $\Phi \to \PP^n$, it will suffice to show that the codimension of $\Phi_{1,\shrp} \subset \Phi$ is at least $\binom{n}{2}$.

 We do this by considering the fibers of the map $\phi: \Phi \to \PP^n$.
 Because all points of $\PP^n$ are projectively equivalent, it will suffice to work with a single fiber of $\phi$, say the fiber over $p$.
-Choose an affine coordinate chart containing $p$ such that $p = (0,\cdots,0)$ in this chart, and let $f$ be an equation cutting out a hypersurface $X$ which contains $p$.
+Choose homogeneous coordinates with $p = [1,0,\cdots, 0]$, which means that in the affine patch $D_+(x_0) = \mathbb{A}^n$ we have $p = (0,\cdots,0)$, and let $f$ be an equation cutting out a hypersurface $X$ which contains $p$.
 We want to understand how many conditions are imposed on the coefficients of $f$ when we insist that $p$ be a $1$-sharp point of $X$.
-Take the Taylor expansion of $f$ at $p$, writing $f = f_1 + f_2 + \cdots + f_d$, where $f_i$ is a homogeneous polynomial of degree $i$.
+Take the Taylor expansion of $f$ at $p$ in this affine coordinate chart, writing $f = f_1 + f_2 + \cdots + f_d$, where $f_i$ is a homogeneous polynomial of degree $i$.